-THE FOREGOING IS ONLY A SUMMARY OF THE CURRENT EFFECT OF FEDERAL INCOME TAXATION UPON THE GRANTEE AND THE COMPANY WITH RESPECT TO THE SHARES PURCHASED UNDER THE 1999 PLAN.
+THE FOREGOING IS ONLY A SUMMARY OF THE FEDERAL INCOME TAX CONSEQUENCES OF 1999 PLAN TRANSACTIONS, AND IS BASED UPON FEDERAL INCOME TAX LAWS IN EFFECT ON THE DATE OF THIS PROXY STATEMENT.
 REFERENCE SHOULD BE MADE TO THE APPLICABLE PROVISIONS OF THE CODE.
-IN ADDITION, THE SUMMARY DOES NOT DISCUSS THE TAX CONSEQUENCES OF A GRANTEE'S DEATH OR THE INCOME TAX LAWS OF ANY MUNICIPALITY, STATE OR FOREIGN COUNTRY TO WHICH THE GRANTEE MAY BE SUBJECT.
+THIS SUMMARY DOES NOT PURPORT TO BE COMPLETE, AND DOES NOT DISCUSS THE TAX CONSEQUENCES OF A GRANTEE'S DEATH OR THE TAX LAWS OF ANY MUNICIPALITY, STATE OR FOREIGN COUNTRY TO WHICH THE GRANTEE MAY BE SUBJECT.

 AMENDED PLAN BENEFITS.
-As of the date of this Proxy Statement, no executive officer, director and no associate of any executive office or director, has been granted any options subject to stockholder approval of the proposed amendments.
+As of the date of this Proxy Statement, no executive officer, director and no associate of any executive office or director, has been granted any options subject to stockholder approval of the proposed amendment.
 The benefits to be received pursuant to the 1999 Plan amendments by the Company's executive officers, directors and employees are not determinable at this time.

-PROPOSAL NO. 3 RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS
+PROPOSAL NO. 3

+RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS

-Ernst & Young LLP has served as the Company's independent auditors since the Company's inception and has been appointed by the Board to continue as the Company's independent auditors for the Company's fiscal year ending December 31, 2001.
-In the event that ratification of this selection of auditors is not approved by a majority of the shares of Common Stock voting at the Annual Meeting in person or by proxy, management will review its future selection of auditors.
+Ernst & Young LLP has served as the Company's independent auditors since the Company's inception and has been appointed by the Board to continue as the Company's independent auditors for the Company's fiscal year ending December 31, 2002.
+In the event that ratification of this selection of auditors is not approved by a majority of the shares of Common Stock entitled to vote and voting at the Annual Meeting in person or by proxy, management will review its future selection of auditors.
 A representative of Ernst & Young LLP is expected to be present at the Annual Meeting.
 The representative will have an opportunity to make a statement and to respond to appropriate questions.